jameslk/django-react-webpack-typescript-docker/README.md

 # Django React Webpack TypeScript Docker Template

 This is a barebones mashup of Django, frontend tools and Docker.
-This application runs inside a docker container and displays a "Hello world!" using a React component.
+This application runs inside a Docker container and displays a "Hello world!" using a React component.
 It is meant to be a starting point for future applications using these technologies.
 Here's the full list of frameworks and libraries used: